FAQ

 HOW MANY REFUGEES DOES THE U.S. SETTLE EACH YEAR?

-Less than ½ of 1% of the world’s refugee population of nearly 26 million (2020) is settled in the U.S. each year.
-The resettlement numbers have been steadily dwindling over the past four years even as the number of refugees has risen.
-For example: in 2016, the U.S. took in 84,995 refugees; in 2019 approximately 30,000.
-For 2020 the ceiling was set at 18,000.
+Less than ½ of 1% of the world’s refugee population is settled in the U.S. each year.
+The resettlement numbers have been steadily rising over the past four years even as the number of refugees has risen.
+For example: in 2021, the U.S. took in only 11,411 refugees; in 2022 approximately 25,465; and in 2023, 60,014.
+For 2024 the ceiling was set at 125,000.

 WHERE DO REFUGEES IN EASTERN NC COME FROM?